top of page

 The quality of the materials you source can be the difference between creating a long-lasting piece of art and something that may discolour and/or deform over time.

-When investing in epoxy materials, look for products that support UV protection (especially in Australia) to prevent discolouration due to sun exposure.
 Also consider what types of projects you might create before investing in your supplies.
 Some materials are better for creating a number of layers, while others are better suited to a single coat or castings.

 Common Uses